briandailey/briandailey.github.com/_posts/2016-02-10-commuter-cycling-in-east-nashville.md

 *that* bad.
 It does have proper lanes, at least.

-If you're coming from the north side of town, however (Dickerson Pike or anywhere west of Gallatin Pike or Main StreeT) it is difficult to get to.
+If you're coming from the north side of town, however (Dickerson Pike or anywhere west of Gallatin Pike or Main Street) it is difficult to get to.
 You will need to come down 5th Street (where there is no bicycle lane) or try to cross on one of the smaller streets (e.g., 9th).